getgrav/grav-learn/pages/13.security/05.reports/2017-06-17/docs.md

 Title is "PROJECT_FULL: LEVEL, TARGET, ID", eg. `Grav Core: Less Critical, Access Bypass, CORE-2017-001`, where ID is "ID: PROJECT_SHORT-YEAR-INT(3)", eg. `CORE-2017-001`.
 ID should be incremented following previous report within the project, year.
 Date should be in [Grav-parsable format](https://learn.getgrav.org/content/headers#date).

+### Advisory

+What users should do to solve the issue or to prevent the vulnerability.
+Eg. "Update to v1.2.2 of Grav Core", "Change PHP settings to `safe_mode = On`", "Ensure Server-configuration prevents access via HTTP/1.1".

 ### Description

 What the vulnerability exposes, why it is insecure, and how it would be used.
 Eg. "Public requests to /api could modify a page with a `POST` or `PATCH` request, without being authenticated."